leoslamas/book-green-threads-explained/an-example-we-can-build-upon.md

 Make note that we write the pointer to an the offset of 16 bytes from the base of our stack \(remember what I wrote about 16 byte alignment?\).

 We cast it as a pointer to an `u64` instead of a pointer to a `u8`.
 We want to write to position 32, 33, 34, 35, 36, 37, 38, 39 which is the 8 byte space we need to store our `u64`.
-If we don't do this cast we try to write an u64 only to position 32 which is not what we want.
+If we don’t do this cast we try to write an u64 only to position 32 which is not what we want.

-We set the `rsp` \(Stack Pointer\) to _the memory address of index 32 in our stack_, we don't pass the value of the `u64` stored at that location but an address to the first byte.
+We set the `rsp` \(Stack Pointer\) to _the memory address of index 32 in our stack_, we don’t pass the value of the `u64` stored at that location but an address to the first byte.

 When we `cargo run` this code we get: